The short answer

 2. Line-item painter and cleaner markup

 Independent painters in LA charge $350–$800 per room for interior repaints.
-Independent cleaners charge $40–$60 per hour with a 4–8 hour minimum.
+Independent cleaners charge $40–$60 per hour with a 4–8 hour minimum for deep cleaning.
 Stacking separate vendors means paying each one's overhead, scheduling friction, and LA traffic surcharges.
-A bundled turnover package cuts that stack by 30–50%.
+A bundled make-ready package cuts that stack by 30–50%.

 3. Rent-controlled building paperwork